 Prerequisite: CX 643.

-This module prepares working professionals to take AI/ML solutions from research and prototyping into production at scale.
+This course prepares professionals to transition AI/ML solutions from prototyping to production at scale.
 It emphasizes MLOps practices, cloud deployment, data engineering, monitoring, and responsible AI governance.
+Students will master technical workflows as well as organizational dimensions, such as compliance and business integration, while learning security and privacy techniques to safeguard AI systems.

 Systems Curriculum